Machine learning with neural networks: Asynchronous updates

-Equations (\ref{eq:mcp}) and (\ref{eq:g}) describe synchronous updating schemes, as mentioned above.
-At time step $t$ all inputs $n_j(t)$ are stored.
-All neurons $i$ are simultaneously updated using the stored inputs.
-Sometimes asynchronous updating is preferable.
-At each updating step one chooses a single neuron.
-Say that we chose neuron number $i$.
-Then only this neuron is updated according to the rule:
+Equations (\ref{eq:mcp}) and (\ref{eq:g}) are called {\em synchronous} update rules, because all neurons are updated in parallel: at time step $t$ all inputs $s_j(t)$ are stored.
+Then all neurons $i$ are simultaneously updated using the stored inputs.
+An alternative is to update only a single neuron per iteration, for example the one with index $m$:

-Different schemes for choosing neurons are used.
-One possibility is to arrange the neurons into an array and to update them one them by one, in a certain order ({\em typewriter scheme}) .
+This is called an {\em asynchronous} update rule.
+Different schemes for choosing neurons are used in asynchronous updating.
+One possibility is to arrange the neurons into a two-dimensional array and to update them one by one, in a certain order.
+In the {\em typewriter scheme} , for example, one updates the neurons in the top row of the array first, from left to right, then the second row from left to right, and so forth.
 A second possibility is to choose randomly which neuron to update.

-This introduces stochasticity into the neural dynamics.
-This is very important, and we will see that there are different ways of introducing stochasticity.
-Random asynchronous updating is one example.
-In many scientific problems it is advantageous to avoid stochasticity, when randomness is due to errors (multiplicative or additive noise) that diminish the performance of the system.
-In neural-network dynamics, by contrast, stochasticity is often helpful, as we shall see below.
+If there are $N$ neurons, then one synchronous step corresponds to $N$ asynchronous steps, on average.
+This difference in time scales is not the only difference between synchronous and asynchronous updating.
+The asynchronous dynamics can be shown to converge to a definite state in certain cases, while the synchronous dynamics may fail to do so, resulting in periodic cycles that persist forever.